Part 3: Calibration & Imaging of 3C345

 ← back to top

-Let's try to remove the atmospheric phase fluctuations on the target field and calibrate the first few scans.
-Again, we shall need to think about a suitable solution interval to track the phase within a scan!
+Let's remove the atmospheric phase fluctuations on the target field and calibrate the initial scans.
+Additionally, we need to consider a suitable solution interval to track the phase within a scan!

 • In step 11, type in the task to derive phase only calibration solutions and plot these solutions for each antenna.
-Remember that to track phases within scans we want at least 2 points per scan so adjust your solution interval for this
+Remember that to track phases within scans, we want at least two points per scan, so adjust your solution interval accordingly.

-If everything went to plan (and the correct model is FT into the data i.e. without the uncalibrated scans), you should get phase solutions similar to those below:
+If everything went according to plan (and the correct model is FT with the data, i.e., without the uncalibrated scans), you should obtain phase solutions similar to those below:

-Hooray, our calibration strategy looks to have worked as the initial uncalibrated scans have phase corrections which are broadly similar to the phase vs time plots we made in part 4.B. of this tutorial.
-For the rest of the scans, the corrections are small ($\sim30^{\circ}$), but should have corrected for the atmospheric differences between target and phase calibrator.
+Hooray!
+Our calibration strategy seems to have worked, as the initial uncalibrated scans display phase corrections that are broadly similar to the phase versus time plots we created in part 4B of this tutorial.
+For the remaining scans, the corrections are minor (approximately $ 30^\circ$), but they should correct for the atmospheric differences between the target and the phase calibrator.

-• Also in this step, we want to image the target again and track the improvements in S/N we got from our calibration
+• In this step, we also want to image the target again and track the improvements in S/N we obtained from our calibration.

-• In addition, this new model should be FT'ed into the measurement set to update the model column for further self-calibration
+• Additionally, this new model should undergo Fourier transformation into the measurement set to update the model column for further self-calibration.

-• You'll need 5 tasks for this part and once you're happy with your entries execute step 12
+• You'll need five tasks for this part, and once you're satisfied with your entries, execute step 12.

 ← back to top

-In the previous section, we performed a self-calibration cycle to correct for phases.
-The next task is to now correct for amplitude errors.
-The majority of these errors, which are caused by the antennas, should have been corrected by the amplitude calibration on the phase calibrator.
-However, there can be some scan to scan differences which can be corrected.
+In the previous section, we carried out a self-calibration cycle to correct for phases.
+Our next task is to correct for amplitude errors.
+Most of these errors, arising from the antennas, should have been addressed by the amplitude calibration on the phase calibrator.
+However, some scan-to-scan differences may still need correction.

-• In step 13, type in the task to derive amplitude and phase calibration solutions and plot these solutions for each antenna.
-Remember for amplitudes one point per scan if often sufficient as we want to maximise S/N
+• In step 13, enter the task to derive amplitude and phase calibration solutions and plot these solutions for each antenna.
+Remember that for amplitudes, one point per scan is often sufficient, as we want to maximise signal-to-noise ratio (S/N).

-You should find some slight re-adjustments especially on the first, previously uncalibrated, scan which should look similar to the plot below:
+You should find some slight adjustments, particularly in the first, previously uncalibrated scan, which should resemble the plot below:

-Next, we should take a look to see whether the amplitude self-calibration has improved our target image
+Next, we should look to see if the amplitude self-calibration has improved our target image.

-• In step 14, add the tasks that will 1) apply the calibration solutions, 2) image the calibrated data and 3) track the S/N increase.
-This should comprise of 3 tasks.
+• In step 14, include the tasks that will 1) apply the calibration solutions, 2) image the calibrated data, and 3) track the S/N increase.
+This should consist of three tasks.

 • Execute step 14.

-Next we want to image the data in different ways in order to investigate the structure of the source.
+Next, we want to visualise the data in different ways to investigate the structure of the source.

-For bookkeeping purposes, we should split the fully calibrated data out.
-This has already been provided in step 15 so:
+For bookkeeping purposes, we should separate the fully calibrated data.
+This has already been provided in step 15, so:

 6. Imaging the target